 - Download an app such as f.lux to block blue light on your laptop or computer.

 - Install an app that blocks blue light on your smartphone.
-These are available for iPhones and Android phones.
+These are available for both iPhones and Android models.

 - Stop watching TV and turn off any bright lights 2 hours before heading to bed.

-However, when consumed late in the day, the stimulation of your nervous system may stop your body from naturally relaxing at night.
+However, when consumed late in the day, caffeine stimulates your nervous system and may stop your body from naturally relaxing at night.

-Caffeine can stay elevated in the blood for 6–8 hours.
-Therefore, drinking large amounts of coffee after 3–4 p.m. is not recommended, especially if you are caffeine sensitive or have trouble sleeping (31, 35).
+Caffeine can stay elevated in your blood for 6–8 hours.
+Therefore, drinking large amounts of coffee after 3–4 p.m. is not recommended, especially if you’re sensitive to caffeine or have trouble sleeping.

-Bottom Line: Caffeine can significantly worsen sleep quality, especially if large amounts are consumed in the late afternoon or evening.
+Caffeine can significantly worsen sleep quality, especially if you drink large amounts in the late afternoon or evening.

-While short "power naps" have been proven beneficial, long or irregular napping during the day can negatively affect your sleep.
+While short power naps are beneficial, long or irregular napping during the day can negatively affect your sleep.

-However, some studies have shown that those who are used to taking regular daytime naps did not suffer from poor quality or disrupted sleep at night.
+However, some studies demonstrate that those who are used to taking regular daytime naps don’t experience poor sleep quality or disrupted sleep at night.

 Your body’s circadian rhythm functions on a set loop, aligning itself with sunrise and sunset.

-Being consistent with your sleep and waking times can aid in sleep quality in the long-term (42).
+Being consistent with your sleep and waking times can aid long-term sleep quality.

-If you struggle with sleep, try to get in a habit of waking up and going to bed at a similar time each day and night.
+If you struggle with sleep, try to get in the habit of waking up and going to bed at similar times.
 After several weeks, you may not even need an alarm.

-Bottom Line: Try to get into a regular sleep/wake cycle, especially on the weekends.
+Try to get into a regular sleep/wake cycle — especially on the weekends.
 If possible, try to wake up naturally at a similar time every day.

-In one study, 2 mg of melatonin before bed improved sleep quality and energy the next day, and helped people fall asleep faster.
-Another study found half the participants fell asleep faster and had a 15% improvement in sleep quality (48, 49).
+In one study, taking 2 mg of melatonin before bed improved sleep quality and energy the next day and helped people fall asleep faster.

 Additionally, no withdrawal effects were reported in either of the above studies.

-Start with a low dose to assess your tolerance, and then increase it slowly as needed.
-Since melatonin may alter brain chemistry, it is advised that you check with a medical professional before use.
+Start with a low dose to assess your tolerance and then increase it slowly as needed.
+Since melatonin may alter brain chemistry, it’s advised that you check with a healthcare provider before use.

 A melatonin supplement is an easy way to improve sleep quality and fall asleep faster.
-Take 1–5 mg, 30–60 minutes before heading to bed.
+Take 1–5 mg around 30–60 minutes before heading to bed.

 Several supplements can induce relaxation and help you sleep, including:

-- Ginkgo biloba: A natural herb with many benefits, it can aid in sleep, relaxation and stress reduction.
-Take 250 mg, 30–60 minutes before bed (51, 52).
+- Ginkgo biloba: A natural herb with many benefits, it may aid sleep, relaxation, and stress reduction, but the evidence is limited.
+Take 250 mg 30–60 minutes before bed.

-- Valerian root: This root is backed by several studies that show it can help you fall asleep and improve sleep quality.
-Take 500 mg before bed (56, 57, 58).
+studiessuggest that valerian can help you fall asleep and improve sleep quality.
+Take 500 mg before bed.

-Bottom Line: Several supplements can help with relaxation and sleep quality.
-These can work well when combined with other strategies.
+Several supplements, including lavender and magnesium, can help with relaxation and sleep quality when combined with other strategies.

-Bottom Line: Avoid drinking alcohol before bed, as it can reduce nighttime melatonin production and lead to disrupted sleep patterns.
+Avoid alcohol before bed, as it can reduce nighttime melatonin production and lead to disrupted sleep patterns.

 Many people believe that the bedroom environment and its setup are key factors in getting a good night’s sleep.

-Bottom Line: Try to optimize your bedroom environment by eliminating external light and noise and making it a generally relaxing environment.
+Optimize your bedroom environment by eliminating external light and noise to get better sleep.

-Body and bedroom temperature can also profoundly impact sleep quality.
+Body and bedroom temperature can also profoundly affect sleep quality.

-As you may have experienced during the summer or when on vacation, it can be very hard to get a good night’s sleep when it’s too warm.
+As you may have experienced during the summer or in hot locations, it can be very hard to get a good night’s sleep when it’s too warm.

-Around 70°F, or 20°C, seems to be a comfortable temperature for most people, although it always depends on your preferences and what you're used to.
+Around 70°F (20°C) seems to be a comfortable temperature for most people, although it depends on your preferences and habits.

-Bottom Line: Test different temperatures to find out which is most comfortable for you.
-Around 70°F/20°C seems comfortable for most people.
+Test different temperatures to find out which is most comfortable for you.
+Around 70°F (20°C) is best for most people.

-Bottom Line: Consuming a large meal before bed can lead to poor sleep and hormone disruption.
-However, eating carbs a few hours before bed may help.
+Consuming a large meal before bed can lead to poor sleep and hormone disruption.
+However, certain meals and snacks a few hours before bed may help.

 Many people have a pre-sleep routine that helps them relax.

-There are many strategies you could try, including listening to relaxing music, reading a book, taking a hot bath, deep breathing and visualization.
+Strategies include listening to relaxing music, reading a book, taking a hot bath, meditating, deep breathing, and visualization.

 A relaxing bath or shower is another popular way to sleep better.

-Bottom Line: A warm bath, shower or foot bath before bed can help you relax and improve your sleep quality.
+A warm bath, shower, or foot bath before bed can help you relax and improve your sleep quality.

 An underlying health condition may be the cause of your sleep problems.

-If you’ve always struggled with sleep, it may be wise to speak to a doctor about it.
+If you’ve always struggled with sleep, it may be wise to consult your healthcare provider.

-Bottom Line: There are many common conditions that can cause poor sleep, including sleep apnea.
-See a doctor if poor sleep is a consistent problem in your life.
+There are many common conditions that can cause poor sleep, including sleep apnea.
+See a healthcare provider if poor sleep is a consistent problem in your life.

 Some people wonder why they always sleep better in a hotel.

-If you haven’t replaced your mattress or bedding for several years, this can be a very quick (although possibly expensive) fix (116).
+If you haven’t replaced your mattress or bedding for several years, this can be a very quick — although possibly expensive — fix.

-Bottom Line: Research shows that your bed, mattress and pillow can greatly impact sleep quality and joint or back pain.
-Try to buy a high-quality mattress and bedding every 5–8 years.
+Your bed, mattress, and pillow can greatly affect sleep quality and joint or back pain.
+Try to buy a high quality bedding — including a mattress — every 5–8 years.

 Exercise is one of the best science-backed ways to improve your sleep and health.

-In insomnia patients with severe issues, exercise provided more benefits than most drugs.
-Exercise reduced time to fall asleep by 55%, total night awake time by 30%, anxiety by 15% and increased total sleep time by 18% (127).
+In people with severe insomnia, exercise offered more benefits than most drugs.
+Exercise reduced time to fall asleep by

-Although daily exercise is key for a good night’s sleep, performing it too late in the day may also cause problems falling asleep for some people.
+Although daily exercise is key for a good night’s sleep, performing it too late in the day may cause sleep problems.

-This is due to the stimulatory effect of exercise, which increases alertness and hormones like epinephrine or adrenaline.
-However, some studies show no detrimental effects, so it clearly depends on the individual (128, 129, 130).
+This is due to the stimulatory effect of exercise, which increases alertness and hormones like epinephrine and adrenaline.

 Drinking large amounts of liquids before bed can lead to similar symptoms, though some people are more sensitive than others.

-Although hydration is vitally important, it is wise to reduce your fluid intake in the late evening.
+Although hydration is vital for your health, it’s wise to reduce your fluid intake in the late evening.

-You should also make sure to use the bathroom right before going to bed, which may decrease your chances of waking in the night.
+You should also use the bathroom right before going to bed, as this may decrease your chances of waking in the night.

 Sleep plays a key role in your health.

-If you are interested in optimal health and well-being, then you should make sleep a top priority in your life.
+If you’re interested in optimal health and well-being, it’s recommended that you make sleep a top priority and incorporate some of the tips above.